Interview with author Bob Menzies

 Q2.
-What were the key challenges you faced while writing ‘The Munchkins’ book?
+What were the key challenges you faced while writing ‘The Gate In The Fence’ book?

 Q3.
 What books or authors have most influenced your own writing?